rish-hyun/pix2struct-doc-vqa/results.md

 Testing Sample
 - Image: data/documents/xfbc0228_2.png
-- Question: What is the total amount of the bill?
+- Question: When is the Memorandum dated on ?
 - Ground truth: ['March 2, 1951']
 - Predicted answer: March 2, 1951